 Your application may require you to:

-- attend an interview or a biometric test;
+· attend an interview or enrol your biometric information

 You should get a decision on your visa within three weeks.
 Check the UK Visas and Immigration guide to processing times to find out how long it might take to get a visa in your country.